lanchester-rd/iMediate/README.md

 We may update this Privacy Policy as needed.
 Any changes will be reflected within the app.

 7. Contact Us
-If you have any questions about this Privacy Policy, please contact us at [your contact email].
+If you have any questions about this Privacy Policy, please contact us at +31 6222 67448.